Friday, 8 January 2010

 Stanley Hawes

-Although the Society began in a small derelict cinema at the back of Snow Hill station (possibly the Great Hampton Picture Palace), it moved first to the West End cinema at the top of Suffolk Street and then the Scala on Smallbrook as membership increased.
+During the 1930s the Society moved to the Scala on Smallbrook Street and briefly to the West End cinema at the top of Suffolk Street as membership increased.
 The original and luxurious Scala closed in 1960 to make way for the development of Smallbrook Queensway.
 However a replacement cinema (below) was included, but that too closed in the late 1980s.
 The offices surrounding it are known as Scala House.

-Meetings were generally held on Sunday afternoons, although there were a few extra-ordinary gatherings on a weekday in an attempt to introduce discussion on film.
+Meetings were generally held on Sundays, although there were a few extra-ordinary gatherings on a weekday in an attempt to introduce discussion on film.
 For instance, W.H.
-Auden was enlisted to talk to the Midland Adult School Union at their hall on Severn Street alongside a showing of The Cabinet of Dr. Caligari, one of the Society's most popular features.
+Auden was enlisted to talk to the Midland Adult School Union at their hall on Severn Street alongside another showing of The Cabinet of Dr. Caligari, definitely one of the Society's most popular features.

-In the Society Auden was amongst friends.
+In the Society, Auden was amongst friends.
 E.R.
-Dodds was the chairman who was later replaced by that other ringmaster of bohemian Birmingham, Philip Sargant Florence, and among the committee members were Gordon Herickx and Robert Melville whose brother John designed the logo.
+Dodds was chairman from 1932 to 1936 then replaced by that other ringmaster of bohemian Birmingham, Philip Sargant Florence, and among the committee members were Gordon Herickx and Robert Melville whose brother John designed the logo.

 Post a Comment